gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

    For example, `git config --global core.editor atom`

-    {% include note.html content="If you are on Windows, you need to specify the full path of your favourite editor's executable (.exe) file" %}
+   {% include note.html content="For those traversing the Windows realm, you must reveal the full path to your cherished editor's executable file (.exe)." %}

 3. Run the following command to review the information that you just entered:

    `git config --list`

 ## Setting up default branch name
+With your identity and trusty text editor aligned, it's time to declare the default branch name.
+Failing to do so would lead Git to create a master branch when you create [(initialize) a new Git repository](firstcommand.md).

 So now Git knows about you and your favorite text editor.
-It’s time to inform Git about the default branch name, otherwise Git will create a master branch when you create [(initialize) a new Git repository](firstcommand.md).

-### How to set up deafult editor?
+### How to set up default branch name?
 1. Open your terminal.
 2. Run the following command: